signalfx/signalfx-agent/docs/observers/k8s-api.md

 # k8s-api

- Discovers services running in a Kubernetes cluster by querying the Kubernetes API server.
-This observer is designed to only discover pod endpoints exposed on the same node that the agent is running, so that the monitoring of services does not generate cross-node traffic.
+ Discovers pod endpoints and nodes running in a Kubernetes cluster by querying the Kubernetes API server.
+This observer by default will only discover pod endpoints exposed on the same node that the agent is running, so that the monitoring of services does not generate cross-node traffic.
 To know which node the agent is running on, you should set an environment variable called `MY_NODE_NAME` using the downward API `spec.nodeName` value in the pod spec.
 Our provided K8s DaemonSet resource does this already and provides an example.

+If `discoverAllPods` is set to `true`, then the observer will discover pods on all nodes in the cluster (or namespace if specified).

 Note that this observer discovers exposed ports on pod containers, not K8s Endpoint resources, so don't let the terminology of agent "endpoints"